RADESH626/black-noise-nextjs/memory-bank/functionalities/Cart.md

 The cart information is now displayed exclusively within the user's profile, under the "Carrito" tab.
 The `CartComponent` fetches the cart data and renders the list of items, along with a summary of the total cost and options to clear the cart or proceed to order creation.

+Additionally, the cart data (specifically `cartItems`) obtained from the database via `getCartByUserId` is passed as a prop to `DesignsComponent.jsx`.
+This ensures that the "En el carrito" status for individual designs in the "Diseños" tab of the user's profile is accurately reflected based on the persistent cart data.

 ### Order Creation

 The "Realizar Pedido" button in the cart now triggers the creation of a new order.
 This process involves: